CV First Impressions: Photos and Headlines

 Your headline matters more than you think

-While the photo catches attention first, your headline is what actually helps people understand your profile.
-And this is where many expats lose clarity.
+While your photo is part of your CV first impressions, your headline is what actually helps people understand your profile.

 The goal is not to impress with a fancy title.
 It is simply to remove doubt quickly.
 The moment someone immediately understands who you are professionally, they are much more likely to continue reading the rest of your CV.